Understanding Your Rights

 Understanding Food Labels

-One of the areas Devon and Somerset Trading Standards takes most seriously is food.
+One of the areas Devon, Somerset and Torbay Trading Standards takes most seriously is food.
 Alongside other agencies, we help ensure that only safe food and drink enters the marketplace.
 One of our responsibilities is ensuring products, including foods, are correctly labelled, which helps make certain that consumers have all the info they need to know.

 However it can sometimes be difficult to know exactly what different parts of a label mean.
 Here are some of the most common issues.

 I can’t see the number of calories on the label, is this breaking the law?

 No, it’s not illegal.
 While the vast majority of food manufacturers include calorie and other nutritional information on their products, they are under no legal obligation to do so.
 However, if they do choose to include this information, it must be in one of two formats.
 The first format gives information on energy (kJ/kcal), protein, carbohydrate and fat, while the second also has saturated fat, sugars, sodium, salt and fibre.
 This must include information for 100g or 100ml of the product, although the producer may choose to also include info for a different sized serving (but remember, what a manufacturer thinks is a serving size isn’t necessarily what you’d think is a serving size).